 CWS™ seamlessly integrates SOLAS compliant load monitoring technology onto existing container handling equipment to redefine the VGM weighing process.

 Adopted by the world’s leading ports and terminals, CWS™ replaces time-consuming weighbridges to provide a new, faster method of container weighing.
-With its automated design and real-time data output, our system weighs containers during your routine stacking cycles to generate precise VGM certificates without the hassle.
+With its real-time data output, our system automatically weighs containers during your routine stacking cycles to generate precise VGM certificates without the hassle.